 Mount Grosh 6351’, Rose Peak 6292’, and Kate Peak 6,120’ are three named summits in the Flowery Range, an offshoot of the Virginia Range of Northwest Nevada.
 They sit along what is referred to as the Flowery Ridge, east of Virginia City,which rises up to the north above Dayton, NV and US Highway 50.
-The "Flowery Ridge" should not be confused with the much longer (and larger) ridge where the higher summits of the Flower Range are located.
-Mount Grosh and Rose Peak are actually on the south side of Six Mile Canyon Road, and follow a parallel ridge heading east.
+The "Flowery Ridge" should not be confused with the much longer (and larger) ridge where the higher summits of the Flowery Range are located.
+Mount Grosh, Rose Peak, and Kate Peak are actually on the south side of Six Mile Canyon Road, and follow a parallel ridge heading east.

-These summits are both easily accessed from the cities of Reno and Carson City.
+These three summits are all easily accessed from the cities of Reno and Carson City.
 They are located on mostly public lands, so there are no access issues.
-Dirt roads lead up to the base of both summits, which are separated by less than ½ mile.
-They also share a saddle at about 6070’, which is why Rose Peak isn’t an official summit, although Mount Grosh is an official summit.
+Dirt roads lead up to the base of both Mount Grosh and Rose Peak which are separated by less than ½ mile.
+They also share a saddle at about 6070’, which is why Rose Peak isn’t an official peak, although Mount Grosh is an official summit.
 Mount Grosh and Kate Peak are about 1 mile apart, and share a saddle at 5,893’, which is why Kate Peak also isn’t an official peak.

-Both peaks can be hiked in a few hours, and make a great combination with Emma Peak 6442’ just to the northeast.
+These three peaks can be hiked in a few hours, and make a great combination with Emma Peak 6442’ just to the northeast.
 Several other nearby summits can be hiked around these mountains, such as Flowery Peak, and the spectacular Sugarloaf rock formation to the south.

-For the two primary routes, from Reno take 395 to exit 57B, or take exit 61 (Virginia Street) and drive south.
+For the two primary routes, from Reno take 395 South to exit 57B, or take exit 61 (Virginia Street) and drive south.
 Either way leads to Highway 341, the Geiger Grade.
 The Geiger Grade is a mountain pass road from Reno to Virginia City.
 It winds through the hills of the Virginia Range for about 15 miles after leaving Virginia Street in south Reno.

 The parking area is a dirt road, on the north side of the road (left side of the road if coming from Virginia City).
 Find a place to park on the dirt road, just past the pavement.

 The shortest primary route is very direct.
 From the parking area, hike up the road towards the ridge.
 The road peters out as you gain 400’ in ½ mile to the ridge just below Mount Grosh.
 Kate Peak is another 0.6 miles away.
 Mount Grosh is a similar distance, abeit the other direction.
 All three summits can be reached in 4 miles round trip, gaining about 1,700’ total for the trip.
 Add Mount Emma for another 700’ total and 6 miles round trip.For the longer route, once at the parking area, get back on the paved road and take a left, following it for just under ½ mile until you reach a dirt road on the right, with a metal gate.
 Walk around the metal gate and follow the road for about ¼ mile until it makes a 180 degree turn.
 You will see another road on the left just below it.
 This is the road to take up the into the mountains.
 Once on this road, follow it for about ¾ miles and there is another road cutting uphill on the right.
 Take this road as it heads west.
 It will eventually turn around and head back uphill, and cuts towards a ridge between Rose Peak on the left and Mount Grosh on the right.
 It ends at a t-junction with another dirt road.
 Take a right on this road and follow it to the base of Mount Grosh.
 Try to approach from the right side, as opposed to the left, because the right side gets more sun, and should have less snow in winter and less mud in spring.
 It is about 370’ up the slope to reach Mount Grosh.
 It is a mile further to Kate Peak.
 On the way back from Kate Peak you can take a dirt trail/minor road which bypasses Mount Grosh and leads towards the saddle between it and Rose Peak, which is about 6070’.
-Walk straight up Rose Peak, which should take about 10 minutes or so.
+Walk straight up Rose Peak which has some brush, but it is manageable.